Bright Tots ~ Information on childhood developmental disorders, including autism, attention deficit

 Sex Offender Registry Act (SORA)

 Convicted sexual offenders are required by law to register with the state.
-The registry provides information to the
+The registry provides information to the public

-visit the Department of Criminal Justice Services website at:
+Department of Criminal Justice Services website at:

-www.criminaljustice.state.ny.us or call the Sex Offender
+www.criminaljustice.state.ny.us or call the Sex Offender Registry

-Registry Information line at
+Information line at

 (900) 288-3838.